PandasWhoCode/PaintBar/docs/menus.md

 - Real-time preview while adjusting

 ### Usage

 1. Open the Size menu
 2. Drag the slider left to decrease size
 3. Drag the slider right to increase size
 4. Changes take effect immediately

-## View Menu

-The View menu provides tools for adjusting the canvas display and workspace visualization.

-### Features

-#### 📏 Grid Toggle
-- Shows/hides alignment grid
-- Helps with precise placement
-- Does not appear in exported images

-#### Zoom Controls
-- 🔍 Zoom In: Increases canvas view size
-- 🔎 Zoom Out: Decreases canvas view size
-- Maintains image quality at all zoom levels
-- Helpful for detailed work and overall composition view

 ## File Menu